Quadica/woocommerce-mcp-server/README.md

 A MCP server created using this repo is currently deployed as the **luxeon-mcp** service on our elestio account [our elestio account](https://github.com/warrisr/gitlux/blob/main/docs/wordpress-environment.md)

 The deployment of this repo on elestio was long and complex, but was ultimately successful.
-See the
+See the ai-setup-chat.md document in the docs folder for a complete transcript of the process.
+Only the very last part is relevant.
+The first 90% wa just the process of debugging the deployment on elestio.

 ## Deployment on Elestio